-U.S. immigration laws permit an person to get a green card through employment if the employer is unable to find a qualified U.S. worker for the job.
-We represent hundreds o employers across the US, assisting them in sponsoring employees for both temporary working visas and green cards.
+U.S. immigration laws permit a person to get a green card through employment if their employer is unable to find a qualified U.S. worker for the job.
+We represent hundreds of employers across the US, assisting them in sponsoring employees for both temporary working visas and green cards.

 Before an EB-2 or EB-3 preference petition on behalf of a prospective immigrant can be submitted to the US Citizenship and Immigration Service (USCIS), an employer generally must obtain the approval of a PERM application from the US Department of Labor.
 This represents a determination by the Secretary of Labor that no minimally-qualified US workers are ready, willing and able to fill the job, and that the employment of an immigrant will not adversely affect the wages and working conditions of US workers.

 “We are very pleased by the services we get from the Law Offices of Carl Shusterman.
 Our experience in the past year with all our H1B renewals has been amazing, and we’ve obtained great results.”